sfindeisen/jmerkle-demo/README.md

 # jmerkle-demo

-A simple in-memory Merkle tree demo
+A simple in-memory Merkle tree demo with leaf updates

 ## How to run